Finite Codimensionality Method in Infinite-dimensional Optimization Problems: Introduction

-Both of the above two methods work well when $X$ is finite dimensional.
-Indeed, recall that, by the separation theorem, for any nonempty convex set in a finite-dimensional space, there always exists a hyperplane, which supports this set on any of its boundary points.
+Both of the above methods work well when $X$ is finite-dimensional.
+Indeed, recall that, by the separation theorem, for any nonempty convex set in a finite-dimensional space, there always exists a hyperplane which supports this set at any of its boundary points.
 Meanwhile, in the setting of finite dimensions, any sequence on the unit sphere has a subsequence converging to a non-zero vector.
-These two facts ensure the existence of nontrivial Lagrange multipliers by the {\it separation method} and the {\it penalty functional method}, respectively, provided that $X$ is a finite-dimensional space.
-Nevertheless, things will become quite different when the range space $X$ of the constraint map $f$ in the problem {\bf (P)} is infinite dimensional.
+These two facts ensure the existence of nontrivial Lagrange multipliers by the separation method and the penalty function method, respectively, provided that $X$ is a finite-dimensional space.
+Nevertheless, things will become very much different when the range space $X$ of the constraint map $f$ in the problem {\bf (P)} is infinite-dimensional.

-For the general infinite-dimensional optimization problem ({\bf P}), the nontrivial Lagrange multiplier may not exist without further assumptions (see \cite{Brokate1980}).
-This is caused by the following facts in infinite-dimensional spaces: \begin{itemize} \item In an infinite-dimensional space, the support hyperplane (crossing a boundary point) of a nonempty convex set may not exist, unless this set has some further properties (e.g., it has a nonempty relative interior, see \cite{klee1969}). \item In an infinite-dimensional space, a sequence on the unit sphere may have a weak or a weak$^*$ convergent subsequence, whose limit may be zero. \end{itemize}
+In the context of general infinite-dimensional optimization problem {\bf(P)}, the existence of a nontrivial Lagrange multiplier cannot be guaranteed without additional assumptions (see \cite{Brokate1980}).
+This arises from the complexity of infinite-dimensional spaces: \begin{itemize} \item In an infinite-dimensional space, the existence of the support hyperplane for a nonempty convex set is not guaranteed unless this set satisfies certain additional conditions.
+For instance, such a set might be required to have a nonempty relative interior to ensure the aforementioned existence (see \cite{klee1969}).

-In order to solve the above problems, various constraint qualifications are proposed for infinite-dimensional optimization problems.